 Team mentor Brian Gosch said of his experience with the team, “Getting involved with FIRST has been an engaging and rewarding experience.
 The FIRST Robotics program is developing the future generations of engineers that will become the future innovators and the technology workforce.
 These programs get students excited and involved with STEM oriented careers, and different aspects such as software development, design, construction, CAD, and organization related skills.”

 As an added benefit of working with a Siemens engineer, the Pizza Pi’s had the opportunity to apply for a grant from Siemens.
 Last season, they used the funding to attend an extra robotics competition in Duluth, Minnesota.
 Their robot named ‘Chef’ was extremely successful and went 8-7-0 during the competition.
-The team was chosen for playoffs for the first time and planned to attend an additional competition at the University of Minnesota.
+The team was chosen for playoffs for the first time and planned to attend an additional competition at the University of Minnesota in March 2020.
 Unfortunately, the 2020 season was cut short due to the COVID-19 pandemic and the team was unable to attend the regional competition.

 Making Innovation Virtual